 Medicare plans change every year, so you may want to reevaluate your coverage from time to time.
-In the Medicare Advantage open enrollment period from January 1 to March 31, you can make one change to your coverage including:
+Medicare Advantage open enrollment period is from January 1 to March 31.

 If you’ve recently lost employer coverage, moved out of the coverage area, or qualified for Medicare Montana due to a disability, you can apply for a special enrollment period to apply for Medicare or make changes to your coverage.